lunazea-git/lundiagnosis/README.md

 if you are annoyed by the constant refreshing of the terminal every second you can change this value (at the end of the script in sleep)

+Language in some functions is dependent on the language of the system, such as date and time

 # TODO
 * display a message to the user if a required dependency is not present
 * testing the script on more distributions / looking for universal methods to retrieve data